Tomires/thesis-masters/appendices.md

 In addition to questionnaires, we made use of automated user testing environments to help analyze user behaviour within our application.
 In addition to times measured for each task, generated test reports list actions conducted by the user complete with timestamps.
 These include the following:

-- Opening up a dataset.
+- opening up a dataset,
-- Spawning a plot of a certain type.
+- spawning a plot of a certain type,
-- Assignment of attribute onto an axis.
+- assignment of attribute onto an axis,
-- Deassignment of an attribute from a plot axis.
+- deassignment of an attribute from a plot axis,
-- Modification of attribute range.
+- modification of attribute range,
-- Flick-based plot rotation.
+- flick-based plot rotation,
-- Entering/leaving immersive mode.
+- entering/leaving immersive mode,
-- Accessing data brush panel.
+- accessing data brush panel,
-- Accessing the Swatch (statistics panel) inside immersive mode.
+- accessing the Swatch (statistics panel) inside immersive mode,
-- Change of plot scale.
-- Change of plot scale in immersive mode.
+- change of plot scale,
-- Movement in immersive mode.
+- movement in immersive mode,
-- Plot deletion.
+- plot deletion

 Generated test reports from the second round of testing are available as part of data provided with this thesis.